-The thermal energy of a gas results from kinetic energy of the microscopic movement of the molecules.
-Each molecule has a kinetic energy associated with it.
+The thermal energy of a gas results from the kinetic energy of the microscopic movement of the molecules.
+Each molecule has kinetic energy associated with it.

-Processes that release energy are referred to as exothermic and are of interest of this discussion, In General oxidation reaction fall into this category some of the most relevant for the production of energy are reaction that between atoms that involve the atomic electrons.
+Processes that release energy are referred to as exothermic and are of interest to this discussion, In General, oxidation reaction falls into this category some of the most relevant for the production of energy is a reaction between atoms that involve the atomic electrons.

 Electrical energy is associated with electrons in a conductor, it is conventional to deal with the microscopic representation of electrical energy in terms of voltages and currents without the need to be concerned with the microscopic description of the electrons.

-Electromagnetic radiation form the sun is one of our most important source of energy because it is the basic source responsible for most other sources of energy such as fossil fuels , wind , solar radiation and biomass energy.
+Electromagnetic radiation from the sun is one of our most important sources of energy because it is the basic source responsible for most other sources of energy such as fossil fuels, wind, solar radiation, and biomass energy.